dongdongbh/dongdongbh.github.io/_posts/2025-01-10-singularity.md

   - tutorial
 toc: true
 toc_label: "Table of Contents"
-description: From Docker to Singularity: Setting Up and Managing Tasks with HTCondor and Slurm
+description: From Docker to Singularity\: Setting Up and Managing Tasks with HTCondor and Slurm
 ---